Rhode Island's 7 Best Beaches

 Narragansett Town Beach

-- Lifeguards and facilities onsite
+- Lifeguards, restrooms, and beach facilities onsite

-- Iconic view of the Narragansett Towers
+- Direct views of the historic Narragansett Towers

 Second Beach (Sachuest Beach)

-- Family-friendly with shallow entry points
+- Family-friendly beach with shallow entry points

 Goosewing Beach Preserve

-- Preserved by The Nature Conservancy
+- Protected and managed by The Nature Conservancy

 Scarborough State Beach

-- Lifeguards and food concessions available
+- Clean restrooms, lifeguards, and food concessions onsite

 Watch Hill Beach

-- Features the historic Flying Horse Carousel
+- Home to the historic Flying Horse Carousel

 Frequently Asked Questions